bifravst/bifravst/docs/aws/ContinuousIntegration.md

 Provide these environment variables for GitHub Actions of the project:

 - `GITHUB_TOKEN`: a GitHub token (used with `semantic-release`)
-- `AWS_ACCOUNT`: the AWS account ID to run the e2e tests in
 - `AWS_ACCESS_KEY_ID`: the access key id of the user which should run the tests
 - `AWS_SECRET_ACCESS_KEY`: the secret access key of that user